-Bonus points: If you attend class, take notes, read the assigned material, and prepare for the exams, "extra credit" is generally not necessary.
-However, since students invariably ask about opportunities for "extra credit," I have decided to offer up to ten pre-average points for any one of the following:
+Bonus points: If you attend class, take notes, read the assigned material and prepare for the exams, "extra credit" is generally not necessary.
+However, since students often request opportunities for "extra credit," I have decided to offer up to ten pre-average points for any one of the following:

-- 1) if you are not registered to vote, register - 2) if you are already registered, get someone else (family member, friend, etc) to register - 3) vote in a local, state, or national election - 4) volunteer to work at the Parker House Museum - 5) donate blood (may be done by proxy) - 6) by joining and participating in the Student Government Association
+- 1) by registering to vote if you are not registered - 2) if you are already registered, getting someone else (family member, friend, etc) to register - 3) by voting in a national, state, or local election - 4) by volunteering to work at the Parker House Museum - 5) by donating blood (may be done by proxy) - 6) by joining and participating in the Student Government Association

 Documentation will be required and bonus points awarded at my discretion.
-Ten is the maximum.
+Ten points is the maximum.